underscoreio/essential-slick/src/pages/8-play-slick.md

     def msgs        = db.run(namedMessages.result)
 ~~~

-With this all in place, we can start using slick in our play application!
+With this all in place, we can start using Slick in our Play application!

-** Note **
+**Note**

 Our `Profile` trait and `Tables` self type are no longer needed and can be removed.